 This is a 12-month, 1FTE, 100% time annually renewable position, with a salary of $55,000-$60,000 depending on qualifications.

 The Academic Advisor advises students and provides support to the School of Social Work’s undergraduate programs, Youth Development Leadership M.Ed.
 (YDL), and MSW program in all aspects of the student academic career from acceptance to graduation.
 The incumbent in this position serves as a front-line representative of the School to students, alumni, and the University community and works collaboratively with the SSW Graduate Program Coordinator.

-The ideal candidate would work both independently and collaboratively.
-This work includes the development and implementation of innovative strategies to continuously strengthen SSW’s relationships with key stakeholders (e.g., current students and alumni) and improve the services provided to these groups.
-The Graduate Program Coordinator must use sound judgment and decision-making skills because this person serves as a front-line representative of the School to students, alumni, and the University community.
+The role will develop and implement innovative strategies to continuously strengthen SSW’s relationships with key stakeholders (e.g., current students and alumni) and improve the services provided to these groups.
+Additionally, the position will promote the School’s programs within the department, college, the University, and wider communities.
+The ideal candidate must use sound judgment and actively support and advance the University’s commitment to equity, diversity, and inclusion.

 This is a 12-month, 100% time annually renewable position, with a salary of $60,000-$66,000 depending on qualifications